How To Make Pore Strips At Home

 Do DIY Pore Strips Work?

-Homemade pore strips operate similarly to the ones from stores.
+Homemade pore strips also operate similarly to the ones from stores.
 They clear your pores of the debris, oil, and dead skin cells clogging them.
 However, no research studies have been conducted to back these claims.

 The following are some of the reasons why DIY pore strips are preferable: